AILAB-IMU/Dyn-Intensity/README.md

 If you use this dataset, please cite:

-Dyn-Risk Dataset (2025), Sungshin Women’s University.
+Dyn-Risk Dataset (2025).
+Sungshin Women’s University.
+Available at: https://github.com/AILAB-IMU/Dyn-Risk